nestorhealth/medfetch.js/medfetch/docs/getting-started.sqlite.md

 ```

 `medfetch` makes the **naive** assumption that your API returns an array of the table you declared.
-For example, if you passed in the base URL "http://localhost:8787", then the query:
+For example, if you passed in the base URL of `(http|https)://localhost:8787`, then the query:

 ::: code-group
 ```ts